neuroquery/pubget/README.md

 - `article.xml`: the XML file containing the full article in its original format.
 - a `tables` subdirectory, containing:
-  - `tables.xhtml`: all the article's tables, each provided in 2 formats: its original version, and converted to XHTML using the [DocBook](https://docbook.org/) stylesheets.
+  - `tables.xml`: all the article's tables, each provided in 2 formats: its original version, and converted to XHTML using the [DocBook](https://docbook.org/) stylesheets.
   - For each table, a CSV file containing the extracted data and a JSON file